nProtect/AblerexUPS/README.md

 - RS232 to USB cable

-Since offical Ablerex program (Emily2 Monitor Software) didn't provide output voltage adjustment. so I created own by reverse engineer UPS's microcontroller and decide to share to public.
+Since offical Ablerex program (Emily2 Monitor Software) didn't provide output voltage adjustment. so I created own and decide to share to public.

 # This program may work with other Ablerex UPS model, Please use at your own risk!